• Home

 EDI is definitely the veteran protocol when it comes to data exchange.
 It has been evolving since the 1960s when businesses started swapping manual transaction processes for computation power.
 You can think of EDI as an interpreter that allows two systems to talk to each other by converting business documents, such as purchase orders and invoices, into a standard electronic format.

+In the early days of EDI, it wasn’t as accessible due to the high cost and complexity of implementation.
+However, as technology advanced, EDI became more streamlined, allowing for broader adoption across industries.
 EDI’s early adopters spanned industries like automotive, retail, and manufacturing, and each had their own way of exchanging documents.
 To ensure consistent document exchange across varying internal software systems, EDI standards were created.
 The Transportation Data Coordinating Committee (TDCC) developed some of the first EDI standards way back in the 1970s, concentrating on the transportation sector.

 With the emergence of ANSI’s ASC X12 standards in the 1980s, EDI matured and became a reliable tool for exchanging data.
 Over the years, this evolution has solidified EDI’s role as a critical component of global supply chains, ensuring consistent and efficient business document exchange.